dynatrace-oss/terraform-provider-dynatrace/docs/resources/metric_events.md

 Required:

 - `alert_condition` (String) Possible Values: `ABOVE`, `BELOW`, `OUTSIDE`
 - `alert_on_no_data` (Boolean) The ability to set an alert on missing data in a metric.
-When enabled, missing data samples will contribute as violating samples defined in advanced model properties.
-We recommend to not alert on missing data for sparse timeseries as this leads to alert spam.
+When enabled, missing data samples will be treated as violating samples defined in the advanced model properties.
+When disabled, missing data is not treated as a violation but will still contribute to dealerting.
+We recommend disabling alerting on missing data for sparse timeseries to avoid false alerts.
+To learn more, visit [anomaly detection configuration](https://dt-url.net/lz02mwi).
 - `dealerting_samples` (Number) The number of one-minute samples within the evaluation window that must go back to normal to close the event.
 - `samples` (Number) The number of one-minute samples that form the sliding evaluation window.
 - `type` (String) Possible Values: `AUTO_ADAPTIVE_THRESHOLD`, `SEASONAL_BASELINE`, `STATIC_THRESHOLD`